hyperledger-cacti/cacti/docs/docs/external/getting-started/test-network/ledger-initialization.md

   * Update value for `relayEndpoint` for `Corda_Network2` as `relay-corda2:9082`.
   * Update value for `partyEndPoint` for `Corda_Network` as `corda_partya_1:10003`.
   * Update value for `partyEndPoint` for `Corda_Network2` as `corda_network2_partyb_1:10003`.
-- The contents of `remote-network-config.json` are suitable if the corDapp `cordaSimpleApplication` was deployed on the networks.
-On the otherhand, if the corDapp `fungible-house-token` was deployed, then we need to update the value of the key `flowPackage` to `net.corda.samples.tokenizedhouse.flows` for both the networks `Corda_Network` and `Corda_Network2` in the file `remote-network-config.json`.
+  * Update value for `flowPackage` as `net.corda.samples.tokenizedhouse.flows` for the networks `Corda_Network` and `Corda_Network2`, if the CorDapp `fungible-house-token` was deployed instead of `cordaSimpleApplication` on the networks.
+    - This update is required even if relays and drivers are deployed in the host machine.
 ### Next Steps

 The test networks are now configured and their ledgers are initialized.
 You can now run the [asset transfer flows](../interop/asset-transfer.md).